manni8436/MS2-Project/README.md

 ![random color bug](assets/docs/randomcolorbug.png)

-at first I thought that this was a randomisation bug but after trying a few combinations of functions and loops I have realised that infact this is was a onclick bug and a solution code has been found for this bug.
+at first I thought that this was a randomisation bug but after trying a few combinations of functions and loops I realised that in fact this was a onclick bug and a solution code has been found for this bug.

 ![solution code for onclick bug](assets/docs/onclickbugsolutioncode.png)